Pravargav/Amadeus/SAC/sentences/imp.md

 -> I have been getting the same issue every time/whenver I try to log in for a week.

--> What is the scheduled time for the meeting?( Here scheduled is adjective not verb)
+-> scheduled time for the meeting?( Here scheduled is adjective not verb)

 -> Which of your requests were approved?